mlr/mlr.github.com/_posts/2015-09-05-slack-bot-api-documentation.md

 end
 {% endhighlight %}

-The initializer of the `Docutron::Response` class sets up some instance methods and creates a new `Prmd::Schema` instance using the schema.json data.
+The initializer of the `Docutron::Response` class sets up some instance variables and creates a new `Prmd::Schema` instance using the schema.json data.

 The `#link` method finds the schema's link definition for the resource and the request method of the incoming Slack message.
 Our basic person schema defines one link: